Fellowships and Employment

 Time Commitment Considerations

 Incoming students should bear in mind that the Bren MESM program is a full-time program that most students find quite challenging.
 You should expect to spend at least 40 to 50 hours per week on your studies.
 As such, most students find it difficult to work more than about 10 hours per week, though this varies from student to student.
 Many choose not to work at all, while others have worked as many as 20 hours per week.
-We generally advise students to take the first quarter and assess whether they truly have the time and energy for both the MESM program and a job.
+We generally advise students to not work their first quarter and use their first term to assess whether they truly have the time and energy for both the master's program and an employment opportunity.

 If you have significant constraints on your time due to work, family, or personal considerations, please feel free to discuss with us the possibility of taking more than two years to complete your degree, keeping in mind that the University requires that full fees and other university expenses be paid each quarter regardless of how many units a graduate student takes.